-- A hockey player punches an opponent after the play has been whistled dead
+- A hockey player punches an opponent out of frustration after the play has been whistled dead

-- A basketball player boxes out hard while going for a rebound
+- A basketball player boxes out hard while establishing position and going for a rebound

-- A wrestler drives an opponent hard to the mat in an attempt to get a pin
+- A wrestler takes down an opponent and drives him hard to the mat in an attempt to get a pin

 The four scenarios above all share one constant in that they were aggressive acts, but they also differ in one very important way – the intention behind the act.
 Instrumental aggression in sports occurs during the normal course of on-field action and is designed solely for individual/team success.
-In the examples above, the basketball player and wrestler would be good examples — in each case the individual is using aggression within the confines of the rules and only so that he may help his success on the court/mat.
+Using the examples above, the basketball player and wrestler would be good examples — in each case the individual is using aggression within the confines of the rules and only so that he/she may help his/her success on the court/mat.
 Hostile aggression, however, is the type of aggression used solely to harm an opponent — as in the cases of the hockey and football players described above.
-Punching a player after the play and chop blocking an opponent on the field are examples of dangerous acts with the intention to harm and intimidate, with both leading to penalties and sometimes even suspensions.
+Punching a player after the play, and chop blocking an opponent on the field, are examples of dangerous acts with the intention to harm and intimidate, with both leading to penalties and suspensions.